kumbulanit/t-sql/tech company/untitled/Module 16 - Programming with T-SQL/Lab_Programming_with_T-SQL.md

 AND YEAR(HireDate) <= @TargetYear;

 -- Display results
-SELECT
-    @DepartmentName AS DepartmentName,
+SELECT @d.DepartmentName AS DepartmentName,
     @EmployeeCount AS EmployeeCount,
-    @AverageSalary AS AverageSalary,
+    @AverageSalary AS AverageBaseSalary,
     @TotalPayroll AS TotalPayrollWithBonus,
     @MinSalaryThreshold AS MinSalaryThreshold,
     CASE